codeFi/XcodeLogger/README.md

 ## Installation

+### Swift Package Manager

-Add the package and depend on `XcodeLogger`.
+Add the package from GitHub and depend on the `XcodeLogger` product.

 ```swift
 dependencies: [